This tutorial contains notes about Ansible.

 Ansible

 Ansible allows to execute predefined tasks via SSH on remote or local machines.
 Ansible is simple to use and does not require a server/client architecture.
-You can execute it from your local machine while the remote machines don’t need an Ansible installation.
+You can execute it from your local machine while the remote machines do not need an Ansible installation.

 2. Installation and configuration of Ansible